• Skip to main content

 dipping chicken drumsticks in marinade

 The beauty of chicken lollipops is the lack of mess for the person enjoying them.
-For this reason, I recommend dipping them in the marinade, then placing them standing up in a casserole dish, versus marinating the entirety of the lollipop in a plastic bag.
+For this reason, I recommend dipping them in the marinade, then placing them standing up in a casserole dish.
+By keeping a clean lollipop stem, you eliminate as much burning as well.

 chicken lollipops marinating in a casserole dish